Zhu (musician): Career

 Zhu's first track, "Moves Like Ms Jackson", a mashup of several songs by Outkast, was released anonymously in February 2014 and was positively received by blogs and reviewers covering electronic music.
 Other tracks appeared on the music streaming site SoundCloud throughout February and March, followed by an EP titled The Nightday in April 2014, which earned a number 1 play of the week on Triple J.

 The first single from The Nightday, titled "Faded", drew support from Pete Tong, who named it an "Essential New Tune" on his radio show on BBC Radio 1.
 "Faded" was released in March 2014, and quickly climbed the global charts, peaking at number 3 in Australia and the UK, and number 12 on the US Dance/Electronic chart.
 "Faded" was certified platinum in Australia in 2014 and was nominated for the Grammy Award for Best Dance Recording at the 57th Annual Grammy Awards.
+Another track, "Cocaine Model", was received positive reviews for his vocals and production.

 In a November 2014 interview, Zhu's manager Jake Udell described the current music climate as "very black and white" and acknowledged that Zhu's race played a role in the decision to release and market his music anonymously, saying: "Some of us don't even know the limitations of our own prejudice.
 Rather than put those limitations to the test, we've created an engaging way for fans to focus on the music rather than who's behind it."
 Zhu stated in a February 2015 interview that "the project [Zhu] is all about art, and we try to make it about the songs and the response."

 On May 15, 2015, Zhu appeared on Pete Tong's "After Hours" show and performed a 40-minute DJ mix, mostly consisting of unreleased remixes, and also announced the Nightday Collection clothing line.
 On November 6, 2015, Zhu released a collaborative EP titled Genesis Series.
 It featured appearances from Skrillex, AlunaGeorge, A-Trak, and Bone Thugs N Harmony, among others.
 The EP received critical acclaim for its diverse sound and diverse range of talent.
 "Working for It", the lead collaboration with Skrillex and They., reached the top 40 and was certified platinum in Australia.
 It also charted on the US Dance/Electronic chart.